 Go to Badge # Instruction for information on:

 - Reporting instructions.

-- Request a reminder phone call.
+- Request a reminder phone call or text.

 - Request to postpone service.

 - Status of submitted excuse, disqualification, or postponement.

 We welcome comments you may have regarding your jury service experience and encourage you to give any suggestions you may have on how we can improve our operations for those who will be serving in the future.
 After you have completed your jury service, we ask that you complete an Exit Questionnaire that can be accessed by clicking on the Feedback button located on this page.